willduff/mixedreality-enthusiast-guide/docs/headset-connectivity.md

 ## A message says "Connect your headset" but I’ve plugged in my headset.

-1. Make sure the headset's USB and HDMI cables are connected to the correct ports on your PC.
+1. Make sure the headset's USB and HDMI and/or DisplayPort cables are connected to the correct ports on your PC.
 Here is how to identify the correct ports:
     * USB 3.0 ports have a special logo with an "SS" mark (indicating "SuperSpeed").
 The port's inside piece is normally blue, whereas older USB 2.0 ports are typically black or white on the inside.
-    * If your computer has two HDMI ports, use the one that connects to the graphics card, not the computer's motherboard.
+    * If your computer has two HDMI and/or DisplayPort ports, use the one that connects to the graphics card, not the computer's motherboard.
 It's not always obvious which is which, though discrete ports are often located in an expansion slot on the computer.
 If you try one port and it doesn't work, try the other.
-2. Unplug and plug in the USB and HDMI cables from your headset to make sure they are securely connected.
+2. Unplug and plug in the USB and HDMI and/or DisplayPort cables from your headset to make sure they are securely connected.
 When plugging in the USB cable, try not to pause during insertion of the USB cable.
 3. Open Device Manager and confirm that your headset is listed under "Mixed Reality devices".
 When you select your headset, the device status should say "This device is working properly".
 Yellow exclamation marks on devices in Device Manager indicate errors.
     * If "Hololens Sensors" is listed with a yellow exclamation mark in Device Manager, select the device.
 If you see a "Code 10: The drivers for this device are not installed.
 There are no compatible drivers for this device", [manually install the headset driver](headset-connectivity.md#the-headset-driver-did-not-install-automatically-when-i-plugged-in-the-headset).
     * If you use multiple Mixed Reality headsets on your PC and have manually installed the Mixed Reality headset driver, the manual driver update may only apply to the headset connected at the time and not to other headsets.
 In this case, you'll see "Code 31: This device is not working properly because Windows cannot load the drivers required for this device.
 (Code 31).
 The ALPC message requested is no longer available" in Device Manager.
 In **Device Manager > Mixed Reality devices**, right-click on your headset and select "Uninstall device".
 Select "OK" to confirm and then unplug and replug your headset.